2ndQuadrant/pglogical/README.md

 ... but its main purpose is to provide a cleaner, simpler base that doesn't require a patched PostgreSQL, with a pluggable and extensible design.

+## Credits and Licence

+pglogical has been designed, developed and tested by the 2ndQuadrant team Petr Jelinek
+  Craig Ringer
+  Simon Riggs
+  Pallavi Sontakke
+  Umair Shahid

+pglogical licence is The PostgreSQL Licence

+pglogical copyright is novated to PostgreSQL Global Development Group